Drug and Alcohol Rehab in Warwickshire

 What is Dual Diagnosis at Drug Rehab in Warwickshire?

-A dual diagnosis is when a mental health disorder is being experienced alongside a drug or alcohol addiction.
+A dual diagnosis at drug and alcohol rehab is when a mental health disorder is being experienced alongside a drug or alcohol addiction.

-Both issues can easily impact and worsen each other, so healing one whilst ignoring the other would inevitably result in either a relapse or heightened symptoms of the disorder.
+Both issues can easily impact and worsen each other, so healing one at rehab whilst ignoring the other would inevitably result in either a relapse or heightened symptoms of the disorder.

-Mental health disorders that are commonly linked to dual diagnosis include:
+Mental health disorders that are commonly linked to dual diagnosis at rehab include:

-Luckily, this means that there is plenty of treatment options available to you if you are dealing with a dual diagnosis.
+There are plenty of rehab treatment options available to you if you are dealing with a dual diagnosis.

 Many organisations across the UK offer free mental health support, whether you are also suffering from addiction or not.